gcfrench/tallyr/README.md

   })
 ```

-Now to display the count during each iteration step just add the `click()` function to a message
+Displaying the count during each iteration step is now easily done by adding the `click()` function
-within your function.
-Each time the function is run the counter will be updated and displayed in the
+to a message within your function.
+Each time the function is run the counter will be updated and
-console.
+displayed in the console.

 ```{r}
 output <- iris_five %>%